jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Festus Ezeli - Vanderbilt**

 As the only player in the 2007 recruiting class in the SEC to improve from outside of the top-60 to an NBA Draft pick, Festus Ezeli spent five seasons at Vanderbilt and went from the 116th ranked prospect in the 2007 high school class to the 30th overall pick in the 2012 NBA Draft.

+![All basketball prospects from the 2007 recruiting class that improved their NBA draft position][image5]

 {% include ad-content.html %}